rxmmah/dotfiles/README.md

 # dotfiles for the minimal mind
-wayland and dwl on Arch 'btw'
+wayland and dwl on Void

-## main apps
+# main apps

 window manager: dwl ( with: dwlb, someblocks)